Glossary

 model

 A Python class representing a database table, defined using the Tortoise ORM library.
+Models define the structure of stored data and relationships between tables.

 package